 (ii) as otherwise directed by the Court.

-5.11 Notice of winding-up order and appointment of liquidator — Form 11
+5.11 Notice of winding-up order and appointment of liquidator (Form 11)

 (1) This rule applies if the Court orders that a company be wound up and an official liquidator be appointed as liquidator of the company.